 Buildings which vary significantly in height from other buildings within the block visually disrupt the proportion and scale of other buildings.
+The building between Ayoob's and Feather River Jewelry is a good example.

 Building height shall fall within a range of 10% of the mean height found within the block or area.